siadneva/tips/README.md

 This is an IOS application for calculating tips

-Time spent: 5 hours spent in total
+Time spent: about 5 hours.

 Completed user stories: